Sweetening & fructose intolerance

 “Glucose-fructose syrup” or “dried glucose-fructose syrup” if

-Household sugar.
+household sugar.

-2) “Fructose-glucose syrup”, or “dried fructose syrup”.
+2) “Fructose-glucose syrup”, or “dried

 Galactose (mucilage sugar)